 That all changed with me….
 I had my first baby in the hospital in 1983.
 I knew about homeBirth but I was hesitant.
 I read every book I could get my hands on and tried to educate my OB about natural vitamins, natural birth, etc. I thought we had an understanding of my birth plan, which was totally disregarded by my obstetrician and the hospital staff.
 I even had a hard time breastfeeding her because they kept giving her bottles, despite my requests.
-Helpless and after much negotiation, I left the hospital with my baby and a severe infection.
+Helpless and after much negotiation, I left the hospital with my baby while struggling with a severe postpartum infection.

 After my first homeBirth, I became a homeBirth advocate.
 When my sister-in-law became pregnant with her first child, she decided to give birth at home with the same midwife that helped me.
 I assisted her and her husband throughout her labor and birth.
 What a blessing… Not only did they have a most precious gift but I finally found why God gave me the gifts that He did and how to use them.